dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + "Risk" is just a scary synonym for "opportunity."

++ "Life shrinks or expands in proportion to one's courage." — Anais Nin

 + "Enthusiasm is common.
 Commitment is rare"

 + Religion is scalable cult